londogard/londogard/_posts/2021-04-11-til-pwa-github-pages.md

 	- Allowing the app to work offline (!)
 4. (not for all browser) a `favicon`/icon

-And adding more data makes your PWA even better, like safari/iOS specific icons etc and some further metadata.
+Adding more data makes your PWA even better, like safari/iOS specific icons to improve interoperability.

-This is actually pretty easy requirements to fill and I'll show the two most important, `serviceWorker` and `webmanifest`.
+These requirements are pretty easy to achieve and I'll show the two most important, `serviceWorker` and `webmanifest`.

 #### ServiceWorker.js
-As mentioned the `serviceWorker` allows to app to work cached and handles the installation of the PWA among other things.
+The `serviceWorker` handles the app caching, installation and potentially some other things if you ask it too.
+From the docs:

+> Service workers essentially act as proxy servers that sit between web applications, and the browser and network (when available).
+They are intended to (amongst other things) enable the creation of effective offline experiences, intercepting network requests and taking appropriate action based on whether the network is available and updated assets reside on the server.
+They will also allow access to push notifications and background sync APIs.

 An example of this can be found on my [GitHub](https://github.com/londogard/colorkidz/blob/main/serviceWorker.js), find the code a little bit below.
-A really good guide that goes deeper on the `serviceWorker` and what more they can achieve can be found on both [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers) & [Google](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker).
+If you wish to deep dive into `serviceWorker`'s then head over to the (awesome) documentation at [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers) & [Google](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker).
 ```js
 var CACHE_NAME = 'londogard-colorkidz';
 var urlsToCache = [